smart-on-fhir/fhir-bulk-data-docs/authorization.md

 * A data integration service that periodically queries the EHR for newly registered patients and synchronizes these with an external database

+* A utilization tracking system that queries an EHR every minute for bed and room usage and displays statistics on a wall monitor.

 ## Registering a SMART Backend Service